1993 Mumbai blasts: SC says Centre bound to release Salem on completion of sentence | Law-Order

 He had argued that the court is not bound by the solemn assurance and it can pass orders as per the law.

-''Solemn sovereign assurance cannot be forced on the judiciary.
-The Executive will act on it at an appropriate stage.
-We are bound by the solemn sovereign assurance in this regard.
-Judiciary is independent, it can proceed as per law,'' he had said.

-The bench had told Nataraj that arguments made by advocate Rishi Malhotra, representing Salem, was that the court should decide on the solemn assurance and reduce his sentence from life term to 25 years or direct the government to take a call on the assurance given during his extradition.
+The bench had told Nataraj that the arguments made by advocate Rishi Malhotra, representing Salem, was that the court should decide on the solemn assurance and reduce his sentence from life term to 25 years or direct the government to take a call on the assurance given during his extradition.
+PTI PKS RKS RKS

-The top court had observed that the second issue was of a set-off period as the argument made at the bar was that Salem was arrested in Portugal subsequent to a red corner notice issued on the orders of the court here and he has gone detention there till his extradition to India.

-Nataraj had argued that there are judgements to the effect that a life sentence means entire life and there could be no remission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)